Georges Baklanoff: Later life and career in Europe

-While mainly working in the United States from 1917–1929, Baklanoff continued to appear as a guest artist with major opera houses in Europe during those years and into the 1930s.
+While mainly working in the United States from 1917 to 1929, Baklanoff continued to appear as a guest artist with major opera houses in Europe during those years and into the 1930s.
 Some of the theatres with whom he performed were the Bavarian State Opera, the Belgrade National Theatre, the Brno National Theatre, the Croatian National Theatre in Zagreb, the Finnish National Opera, the Hungarian State Opera House, the Opéra-Comique, the Royal Danish Theatre, the Royal Swedish Opera, the Vienna Volksoper, and the Zurich Opera.
-In 1932 he moved to Basel, Switzerland; making his debut with Theater Basel that year in the title role of Mozart's Don Giovanni.
+In 1932 he moved to Basel, Switzerland, making his debut with Theater Basel that year in the title role of Mozart's Don Giovanni.
 He lived in that city until his death there 6 years later, having never retired.
 At one point during his life he was married to the soprano Lydia Lipkowska.
 He also had a tumultuous five-year relationship with soprano Elvira Amazar.

+Legacy

+His archival fund was gifted to the Swiss state by his widow Anna Baklanoff in 1952.
+The responsibility of its storage was given to the Swiss Association for Theatre Culture (Schweizerische Gesellschaft für Theaterkultur).
+The funds were archived at SAPA Foundation, Swiss Archive of the Performing Arts.